OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-women’s-cricket-engalnd-odi-selection/index.md

 Isa Guha made her ODI debut in 2001.
 Interestingly, before 2001 Q1/Q2 England Women ODI players played 3.5x MORE matches than Q3/Q4 players.
 From then on though things were very different.

 Before Isa Q1/Q2 players dominated both in terms of numbers of players (57:43) but more so matches played (78:22) (Figure 1).
 Post 2001 selection has changed radically.
-Q3/Q4 players now dominate, slightly in terms of numbers of players (46:54) but more so matches played (34:66) (Figure 2).
+Q3/Q4 players now dominate, slightly in terms of numbers of players (46:54) but more so by matches played (34:66) (Figure 2).

 ![](matchesbyqtrenglandwomenodipre2001.png)